-The team was acting under the authority of a four-party agreement directing the Vienna-based Organization for Security and Cooperation in Europe - OSCE - to monitor security and human rights in Ukraine's Russian-speaking east and south.
-Separatists seized the group, claiming some members were spies.
+The German-led monitoring team was acting under the authority of a four-party agreement directing the Vienna-based Organization for Security and Cooperation in Europe - OSCE - to monitor security and human rights in Ukraine's Russian-speaking east and south.
+The deal reached in Geneva was signed by Russia, Ukraine, the United States and the European Union.

-Most of the people died in a building fire that broke out during the fighting.
-Odessa, a key Black Sea port, had escaped most violence gripping large parts of eastern Ukraine.
+Odessa, a key Black Sea port, had largely escaped the violence gripping large parts of eastern Ukraine.